MuhammadKhoshnaw/BasicMVIApp/README.md

 # Application

 For this template, we don't need to go crazy with features.
 We just need enough to understand the architecture and have some basic configurations that we can reuse In future.
 The application is a basic movie app.
-That uses [TMDB API](https://www.themoviedb.org/documentation/api) to cash a list of popular movies.
+That uses [TMDB API](https://www.themoviedb.org/documentation/api) to cache a list of popular movies.
 And then show it to the user.
 With the ability to refresh the cache when the user needed it.

 - Add the key `tmdb_api_key={API_KEY}` in your `local.properties` file to run the project